lcswillems/rl-starter-files/README.md

 <p align="center"><img src="README-images/evaluate-terminal-log.png"></p>

-where "R" is for "reward".
+where "R" is for "return".

 ## Todo